 The colour and flavour of pure Incredible Maple Syrup change over the course of the sugaring season.

 Nature gives nuances to maple.
 Early in spring, the syrup is generally clear with a light sweetness.
 As the season progresses, it gets darker and more caramelized.
-This is why maple syrup is classified by colour and flavour — so chefs and foodies can make a choice that will suit their taste and purpose.
+This is why maple syrup is classified by color and flavor — so chefs and foodies can make a choice that will suit their taste and purpose.

-Maple Syrup in its Range of Colours and Flavours
+Maple Syrup in its Range of Colors and Flavors

 Golden Maple Syrup, Delicate Taste

 This maple syrup comes from sap harvested at the very start of sugaring season.
-You will notice a light golden hue and mild, delicate flavour.
-Wonderful on yogourt and ice cream.
+You will notice a light golden hue and mild, delicate flavor.
+Wonderful on yogurt and ice cream.

 Amber Maple Syrup, Rich Taste

-Pure and rich in flavour, with a magnificent amber colouring, this maple syrup is ideal for vinaigrettes and adding a fine accent to many dishes and desserts.
+Pure and rich in flavor, with a magnificent amber coloring, this maple syrup is ideal for vinaigrettes and adding a fine accent to many dishes and desserts.

 Dark Maple Syrup, Robust Taste

-This syrup has a caramelized, more pronounced maple flavour, making it a favourite for use in cooking, baking, and sauce-making.
+This syrup has a caramelized, more pronounced maple flavor, making it a favorite for use in cooking, baking, and sauce-making.
 It will take your fruit dishes to the next level!